 While not technically a zone in your home, guests will almost always acknowledge a home’s air quality when they enter a space.
-(It’s something you might not be attune to, if you’ve grown accustomed to your home’s…unique smells and air quality.)
-Investing in an air purifier is one of those milestone “I’m a grown up now” purchases, but there are lots of easy and affordable DIY air fresheners to make your home smell amazing, too.
+(It’s something you might not be attuned to if you’ve grown accustomed to your home’s…unique smells and air quality.)
+Investing in an air purifier is one of those milestone “I’m a grown-up now” purchases, but there are lots of easy and affordable DIY air fresheners to make your home smell amazing, too.

 Once you’ve tackled these 10 key areas of holiday cleaning, and you’ve whipped up a holiday feast like no other, then your real work can begin: explaining to your mother-in-law why you never hung the framed photos of her son from childhood, that she pawned off on you months ago…